 - Are children supervised at all times when using the swimming pool?

 - Are pool gates kept closed at all times?

 - Are articles, objects and structures at least 900mm clear of the pool fence at all times?
 This includes BBQs, chairs and pot plants.

 To ensure your pool is compliant see the relevant regulations and standards:

 Copies of all of these documents can be found at Council's Customer Service counters.

-Additional information can be obtained from Council's Natural Landscapes and Health team on 02 6285 6246.
+Additional information can be obtained from Council's Environmental Health team on 02 6285 6246.